-Causing your audience to have a strong emotional connection to your story, even to the point of being moved to tears, is how you make a story stick with them well after they’ve finished your book.
-Nobody remembers the story that they had no feelings about, it’s the stories that impacted us on an emotional level that we hold in our hearts.
+If your audience is emotionally connected to your story, they will care about your story.
+When your audience cares, they will stick around to finish it and come back for more.
+Your story will matter to them.
+Nobody remembers the story that they had no feelings about.
+It’s the stories that impacted us on an emotional level that we hold in our hearts.
 But how do you do it?

 The reason Tinkerbell And The Legend Of The Neverbeast triggers such a response in me is because it pulls on the emotions connected to the love and loss of a pet.

 The Neverbeast comes into Pixie Hollow and is befriended by Fawn.
 The other fairies think he’s a monster, but Fawn believes in him.
-There’s stories that a monster like that will come to Pixie Hollow and they interpret is as a sign of danger from him, but actually he’s there to stop the danger.
-When the other fairies realise the Neverbeast is actually there to protect them, he nearly sacrifices himself to protect them, and saves their lives.
+There’s stories that a monster like that will come to Pixie Hollow.
+They interpret is as a sign of danger from him, but actually he’s there to stop the danger.
+The fairies realise the Neverbeast is actually there to protect them.
+He nearly sacrifices himself to protect them, and saves their lives.

 Just when you think the Neverbeast will be part of the fairy family, he has to go back into hibernation and will be asleep for a thousand years.
 The fairies have to say thank you and goodbye to their new friend.
 They lay him to rest in a soft bed with a cool breeze to keep him comfortable, then watch as he drifts off to sleep.

 If you’ve ever had to say goodbye to a beloved pet then I expect it would trigger the same emotional response in you.
 And that emotional trigger mechanism is what we need to learn to replicate in our own stories in different ways.
+If your audience is emotionally connected to something in their own lives, they’ll connect to it in your story too.
 Using the saying goodbye to a pet is just one of the many emotional triggers we can ruthlessly use to captivate and devastate our audience.

 This is a concept more suited to urban fantasy or fantasy, because it can be done with magic or something supernatural.
 So if this appeals to you then these are the genres I’d recommend writing in.
 Allowing your characters to have that moment together, to express their emotional truth, and still have to go through the process of being torn apart forever all over again.
 It’s agony and it’s painful and it’s absolutely beautiful.